-It's unknown exactly when assembly of Jeeps by Ateliers de la Dyle in Louvain ended -- possibly 1957.
 This undated brochure shows that Anciens Establissements Berg began to import a range of Willys vehicles.

 Berg was apparently ambitious, and focussed on the agricultural and industrial market -- the reverse side of this sheet (260K JPEG) was titled "Some Jeep Tools" and showed a variety of accessory equipment that was available.

 Leo Leclair owns two 1957 CJ-3Bs with consecutive serial numbers, and they both have serial number plates indicating they were imported by Berg.

 This photo of the first of the two when he purchased it, shows a marker light on the front fender, apparently identical to the 1953 Jeeps at the top of the page.